Bachelor of Arts or Bachelor of Science in Multimedia Journalism

-You don’t have to be a news junkie to consider the Journalism major.
+You don’t have to be a news junkie to consider the Multimedia Journalism major.
 Though news reporting through the various media is an important aspect of journalism, there are many related areas that a good journalist needs to know.
 At Evangel, we prepare you to be a well-rounded journalist who is ready to work in publications, broadcasting, and the Web.

-The Journalism major includes training in communication, writing, desktop publishing, layout, photography, video and Web design.
-Journalism students learn how to report for various media – not just print.
-While at Evangel, the journalism student works in newspaper production through our student-produced newspaper, magazine-style production through the yearbook, broadcast news on cable, radio news over the campus station and Web reporting through the student website.
+The Multimedia Journalism major includes training in communication, writing, desktop publishing, layout, photography, video and Web design.
+Multimedia Journalism students learn how to report for various media – not just print.
+While at Evangel, the multimedia journalism student works in newspaper production through our student-produced newspaper, magazine-style production through the yearbook, broadcast news on cable, radio news over the campus station and Web reporting through the student website.
 Journalism internships are also an important part of the program.